Floumzi/ADataStory/index.md

 -----------------

-## Popularity & fame : How a user is considered by other users?
+## Popularity & fame: How a user is considered by other users?

 Let's start with some definitions!